Google スプレッドシートとGitLabの連携イメージ

 Finally, click "Turn on Trigger" to complete the automation setup.

-Make sure the flow bot is activated correctly.
+Make sure the flow bot starts correctly.

 __wf_reserved_inherit